 - Tide account limits

 - Is your money safe with Tide?

 - Customer service

-Tide bank review in a nutshell
+Tide business account in a nutshell

 Whether you’re setting up a new business or are looking to switch from one of the big names, you’re probably wondering wondering if you even need a bank account?
 Well I’ve written an article all about that.
 TLDR?
 Yes, you really should have a business bank account.
 You’ll thank me in the long term!
 One of the many options you’re probably considering is an internet-only bank account and with that in mind let’s take a look at Tide.

 Tide operates like any normal bank account so should be fine for the vast majority of small businesses.
-It’s essentially free but you pay a nominal fee (20p) when you transfer money in or out of the account (free transfers for the first year using this link).
+It’s essentially free – you just pay a nominal fee (20p) when you transfer money in or out of the account (free transfers for the first year using this link).
 Here are a few of the other benefits:

-- Fast account opening
+- Very fast account opening

 - Low cost